valory-xyz/open-autonomy/docs/abci.md

 - The application interface, called the **Application BlockChain Interface (ABCI)**, enables the transactions to be processed in any programming language.
-  Unlike other blockchain and consensus solutions, which come pre-packaged with built in state machines, developers can use Tendermint for BFT state machine replication of applications written in whatever programming language and development environment is right for them.
+  Unlike other blockchain and consensus solutions, which come pre-packaged with built-in state machines, developers can use Tendermint for BFT state machine replication of applications written in whatever programming language and development environment is right for them.